Capture more than just a moment,

 “The Honorable Judge” Corporate Painting

-In 1999 a newly constructed Courthouse in Miami, the Lawson E. Thomas Courthouse, Miami, Florida hangs this portrait of “The Honorable Judge” Corporate Painting for its new lobby.
+In 1999 a newly constructed Courthouse in Miami, the Lawson E. Thomas Courthouse, Miami, Florida hangs this pastel portrait of “THE HONORABLE JUDGE” Corporate Painting for its new lobby.

-This pastel portrait may look like The Honorable Judge was actually standing in a wonderful library with the flags framing the law books; however this background was completely pieced together.
-The Library section of Family Law was taken from the renowned law offices of Ruden, McCloskey, Smith, Schuster & Russell while the flags where from a visit to Nova Law School.
-The Judge was actually standing in his office with a window behind him for his sketch and the background was carefully created around him to complete this very impressive
+This pastel portrait painting may look like “THE HONORABLE JUDGE” was actually standing in a wonderful library with the flags framing the law books; however this background was completely pieced together.
+The Library section of Family Law was taken from the renowned law offices of Ruden, McCloskey, Smith, Schuster & Russell where he is holding a red Family Law book, while the flags where from a visit to Nova Law School.
+The Judge was actually standing in his office with a window behind him for the sketch.
+The background was carefully created around him to complete this very impressive portrait of “THE HONORABLE JUDGE” CORPORATE PAINTING.

 30″ X 40″

-Commissioned Painting: Portrait Painting, Framed, Subject: The Honorable Judge Corporate Painting, Commissioned Painting, Styles: Realism, Portrait Painting, Medium: Pastel, Materials: Heavy Cotton Acid-Free Art Paper Mounted on Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection for preservation.
+Commission Painting: Original Pastel Portrait Painting, Framed, Subject: The Honorable Judge Corporate Painting, Commissioned Painting, Styles: Realism, Portrait Painting, Medium: Pastel, Materials: Heavy Cotton Acid-Free Art Paper Mounted on Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection for preservation.

 L.A.
 CLINE, Master Pastel Artist.